Novasutras Founder & Community Organizer

 Seeing the effects of deforestation in the tropics, Michelle started looking for the underlying causes of that crisis.
 She began to study systems thinking and work on global Education for Sustainability – especially on transforming teaching in colleges and universities. (learn more)

-While she has been involved in environmental activism since she was a teenager, it was only recently that Michelle has shifted her primary focus to community organizing.
-She took courses in Theory U from the MIT Presencing Institute, completed facilitator training for the Work That Reconnects and En-ROADS climate simulation workshops.
+Michelle is a certified meditation instructor and has been ordained as a minister through American Marriage Ministries and as a cleric through The Atheopagan Society to perform ceremonies.
+While gathering the ideas that emerged as Novasutras, she took courses in Theory U from the MIT Presencing Institute, and has completed facilitator training for the Work That Reconnects and En-ROADS climate simulation workshops.
 She also facilitates Pachamama Alliance programs, and completed their Game Changer Intensive course.